alkemyTech/OT166-Java-server/README.md

 - All the configuration classes must go in the config package.
 - The integration test must go into the bigtest package.
 - If you add a new endpoint, make sure to set the role access for it in the SecurityConfig class.

+- [ Optional ] You will find an example of how to work with the project architecture in architecture-example branch.

 ### KEEP IN MIND FOR PULL REQUEST AND CODE REVIEW